R-Shyam-sundar/TSP---Genetic-Algorithm/README.md

 ### Travelling Salesman Problem using Genetic Algorithm

-Python script that uses a genetic algorithm to solve the traveling salesperson problem.
-The script generates a random set of city coordinates, then uses a KD-tree for efficient nearest-neighbor search.
-It defines a mutation rate and number of iterations, and implements a fitness function to evaluate the quality of a solution.
-The script then creates an initial population of solutions and iteratively applies crossover and mutation to generate new solutions and evaluate their fitness.
-The best solution is plotted at each iteration using matplotlib.
+Genetic algorithm applied on the travelling salesperson problem.
+Generated random city coordinates and used KD-tree for nearest-neighbor search, applied crossover and mutation to find the best solution.
+Plotted the solution at each iteration using matplotlib.